Cuba: Languages

-The official language of Cuba is Spanish and the vast majority of Cubans speak it.
-Spanish as spoken in Cuba is known as Cuban Spanish and is a form of Caribbean Spanish.
+The official language is Spanish, and the vast majority of Cubans speak Cuban Spanish, a form of Caribbean Spanish.
 Lucumí, a dialect of the West African language Yoruba, is also used as a liturgical language by practitioners of Santería, and so only as a second language.
-Haitian Creole is the second-most spoken language in Cuba, and is spoken by Haitian immigrants and their descendants.
+Haitian Creole is the second-most spoken language and is spoken by Haitian immigrants and their descendants.
 Other languages spoken by immigrants include Galician and Corsican.
+Russian will be the first foreign language taught in schools, as of the 2026-2027 school year.